I Think We're Alone Now: Background

-"I Think We’re Alone Now″ was re-popularized when American pop singer Tiffany covered the song when she was 15 for her debut album, Tiffany, which was released in 1987 on the MCA Records label.
-When George Tobin, Tiffany's manager and producer, gave her the cassette of the original version by Tommy James & the Shondells, Tiffany hated the idea of recording a version of her own for her album, mostly because she thought the song was neither modern enough nor hip enough.
+"I Think We’re Alone Now″ was re-popularized when American pop singer Tiffany covered the song when she was 15 for her debut album, Tiffany, which was released on August 16, 1987, on the MCA Records label.
+When George Tobin, Tiffany's manager and producer, gave her the cassette of the original version by Tommy James & the Shondells, Tiffany hated the idea of recording a version of her own, mostly because she thought the song was neither modern enough nor hip enough.
 According to Tiffany, she also did not know that the song is about the prohibition of teenage sex.
-The producers then remade the song as a dance track, and when Tiffany played this to her friends, they started to dance to it.
+The producers then remade the song as a dance track, and when Tiffany played it to friends, they started to dance.
 Tiffany returned the next day to record the song in around four takes.

-Tiffany also recorded "I Think We're Alone Now", but in a different arrangement, for her sixth album and her second as an indie artist, Dust Off and Dance, which became her only album in the electronica genre.
+Tiffany also recorded "I Think We're Alone Now", but in a different arrangement, for her sixth album and her second as an indie artist, Dust Off and Dance, which became her only electronica album.
 It was released in 2005.
 For the 2007 compilation album I Think We're Alone Now: 80s Hits and More, her vocals were re-recorded, using the remixed 1987 backing track as a guide.
 Her earlier version is referenced in the alternative group Weezer's song "Heart Songs" on the band's 2008 Red Album.

 In 2019, Tiffany re-recorded the song with a heavier, more guitar-driven sound and released it online.

+It was used by IKEA for their 2024 holiday ads.

 Chart performance

 "I Think We're Alone Now" was Tiffany's biggest hit.
 Her version of the song spent two weeks at number one on the Billboard Hot 100 chart and three weeks at number one on the UK Singles Chart.
+It charted first on August 28, 1987 and August 29, 1987.

 "I Think We're Alone Now" was not the first single from Tiffany's debut album.
 The first single was "Danny", but radio started picking up "I Think We're Alone Now", another selection on the album.
-It became a runaway number-one hit and was the 18th-highest-selling single for 1987 and the 32nd-highest-selling single in Australia for 1988.
+It was the 18th-highest-selling single for 1987 in the US, the fifth-best-selling song of 1988 in the UK, and the 32nd-highest-selling single in Australia for 1988.
+In Canada, it reached No. 1 a week after another cover of a Tommy James and the Shondells' song, "Mony Mony", which also reached No. 1.